mikepfeiffer/azure-arch-masterclass/Monday/Lab 2/README.md

 Use different browsers and/or in-private-icognito browser sessions to test logging into the Azure AD portal as different users.

+### Command syntax for running the script:

+/home/azuremasters2/New-CustomRbacRole.ps1 -SubscriptionId <YOUR SUBSCRIPTION ID>

 ### Notes:

 Understanding Resource Access in Azure